Ir1d/PascalNovice/en-us/README.md

 This is a handbook for OIers using Pascal to solve problems.
 You will be provided with useful Pascal skills to help you explore the beauty of OI.

-This is mainly based on a `sb.doc` originally written by Saffah, this version is now being rewritten by SCaffrey.
+This is mainly based on a `sb.doc` originally written by Saffah, this version is now being rewritten by SCaffrey and revised by Rommel.

 Feel free to email me if you find any problems in your OI life.